IntegriChain1/s3parq/README.md

     all_vals = parq.get_all_partition_values(   bucket,
                                                 key,
                                                 partition)

+## Redshift Spectrum
+- Dataframes published to S3 can optionally be queried in AWS Redshift Spectrum.
+To enable this functionality, you must have an external database configured in Redshift.
+See the [AWS docs](https://docs.aws.amazon.com/redshift/latest/dg/c-using-spectrum.html) for help setting up a database in Redshift.
+To enable this functionality in S3parq, simply pass a dictionary of configurations to `publish()` via the redshift_params argument.

+`redshift_params` is a dictionary which *must* contain the following keys: values (values are all strings unless noted otherwise):
+    schema_name: name of the schema to add table_name to
+    table_name: name of the table to create in Redshift
+    iam_role: ARN link to an IAM Role with read/write Spectrum permissions
+    region: AWS region (e.g. us-east-1)
+    cluster_id: name of the cluster Redshift is configured on
+    host: URL to the cluster specified in cluster_id
+    port: port to connect to Redshift (usually 5439)
+    db_name: name of the (existing) external database configured to use Redshift Spectrum

+If redshift_params is present but invalid, the entire `publish()` fails.

+*NOTE:* Spectrum schemas do _not_ work as normal database schemas.
+Tables are global to a Redshift Spectrum database, so each schema belonging to `db_name` can access all tables, regardless of the schema they are created with.
+Instead of schemas, different table registries require different Redshift Spectrum databases.

 ## Gotchas
 - Filters can only be applied to partitions; this is because we do not actually pull down any of the data until after the filtering has happened.
 This aligns with data best practices; the things you filter on regularly are the things you should partition on!